Tricycle: History

-On May 8, 1888 in Washington D.C Matthew A. Cherry patented new inventions to the Velocipede which could cary up-to three persons.

 Tricycles were used by riders who did not feel comfortable on the high wheelers, such as women who wore long, flowing dresses (see rational dress).

 In September, 1903 Edmund Payne, the popular comedian, started an attempt to beat the twenty-four hours' unpaced Tricycle record.
 At 100 miles Payne was inside his schedule time, but shortly afterwards had to desist at Wisbech, having encountered five hours of incessant rain.

 Associations

 In the UK, upright tricycles are sometimes referred to as "barrows".
 Many trike enthusiasts in the UK belong to the Tricycle Association, formed in 1929.
 They participate in day rides, tours, time trials, and a criterium (massed start racing) series.

 Wheel configurations

 Delta

 A delta tricycle has one front wheel and two rear wheels.

 Tadpole

 A tadpole tricycle has two front wheels and one rear wheel.
-Rear wheel steering is sometimes used, although this increases the turning circle and can affect handling (the geometry is similar to a regular tricycle operating in reverse, but with a steering damper added).
+Rear-wheel steering is sometimes used, although this increases the turning circle and can affect handling (the geometry is similar to a regular tricycle operating in reverse, but with a steering damper added).